 Did your manager make promises about your responsibilities or growth opportunities within the company?
 If these circumstances aren’t at least on the horizon, talk with your employer.
 The problem could be as simple as a miscommunication or a scheduling issue.
 However, if the response you receive is negative or less than forthcoming, it might be time to reassess your situation.

 2. Did you miss seeing something?

-Are two weeks long enough to get a feel for a new job, whether it’s as a temporary accounting clerk or a full-time financial analyst?
+Are two weeks long enough to get a feel for a new job?
 Definitely not.
-However, by the midyear mark, you’ve come to know many of your coworkers and have a better understanding of how the office operates.
-This new familiarity can be eye-opening if office talk and attitudes about coworkers or management take a discouraging dive.
-If low morale is the issue, by the time you realize it, staying positive yourself can be a challenge.
+However, by the midyear mark, you’ve come to know many of your coworkers and have a better understanding of how the company operates.
+This new familiarity can be eye-opening and give you a clearer view of potential issues, like low employee morale.
+This kind of problem can make it a challenge for you to be productive and enjoy going to work every day.
 Even if your coworkers’ negative opinions are well-supported, a toxic work environment is damaging to you and your career.

 3. Have the terms of the job changed?

 Maybe the job you were hired to do isn’t, as it turns out, the job you’re expected to do now.
 It’s possible that the department’s needs changed for legitimate reasons.
 Or it’s possible that your employer wasn’t completely open with you.
 If your workload has increased or your role has changed — and your pay hasn’t — ask for an accurately revised job description so you can renegotiate your salary based on your new duties.
 Asking for a raise can be uncomfortable, but you deserve to get paid for the work you do.

 Find out more about starting salary ranges for hundreds of positions.

 4. Is your office a place you like to be?